Deploy Production-ready Aidbox to Kubernetes

 POSTGRES_DB: postgres

-For backups and WAL archivation we are recommended cloud-native solution WAL-G. You can find full information about configuration and usage on documentation page.
+For backups and WAL archiving we recommend a cloud-native solution WAL-G. Full information about its configuration and usage is on this documentation page.

 A set of tools to perform HA PostgreSQL with fail and switchover, automated backups.